Lyle Seeman: World War II and Manhattan Project

 From 1945 to 1946, Seeman was assigned to the Manhattan Engineer District.
-On 3 May 1945, Major General Leslie R. Groves appointed Seeman to serve as his Army Corps of Engineers liaison at the Los Alamos Laboratory.
+On 3 May 1945, Major General Leslie R. Groves appointed Seeman to serve as his Army Corps of Engineers liaison at the Los Alamos Laboratory in New Mexico.
 As Groves' liaison, he contributed to managing efficiency at the laboratory in preparation for the Trinity test and for weapons manufacturing.
 On 7 August 1945, J. Robert Oppenheimer appointed him administrator of the laboratory.